 WordPress themes are designed to make web pages look good and appealing.
-Themes should not be used as a substitute for good design.
+While Web Designers In Washington prefer WordPress, Themes should not be used as a substitute for good design.

 To serve the purpose of making an appealing web page, you need to first consider the layout of your website carefully.